thirdweb-dev/contracts/docs/ExtensionRegistry.md

 function removeExtension(string _extensionName) external nonpayable
 ```

-Remove an existing extension from the registry.
+*Removes an existing extension from the router.*

 #### Parameters